TomographicImaging/CIL/docs/source/optimisation.rst

 APGD
 -----
 The Accelerated Proximal Gradient Descent Algorithm (APGD).
 This is an extension of the PGD/ISTA algorithm allowing you to either use a constant momemtum or a momentum that is updated at each iteration.
-Note that in CIL, running this algorithm with the default step size and the default momentum coefficient is equivalent to running the FISTA algorithm.

 .. autoclass:: cil.optimisation.algorithms.APGD
    :members: